Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Endoscopic assessment

-Gastric cancer screening is not routinely performed in the United States since gastric cancer incidence is relatively low in this population.
+Gastric cancer screening is not routinely performed in the United States, where gastric cancer incidence is relatively low.
 Gastric cancer screening is also not usually performed in individuals with family histories of gastric cancer in which a hereditary gastric cancer pathogenic variant has not been identified.
 Large, prospective multicenter studies are needed to determine if gastric cancer screening programs would improve mortality in individuals from the United States with family histories of gastric cancer.
-In the United States, gastric cancer surveillance guidelines only exist for individuals with pathogenic variants in CDH1 or other gastric cancer risk genes (for more information, see Table 1).[
+In the United States, gastric cancer surveillance guidelines only exist for individuals with pathogenic variants in CDH1 or other gastric cancer risk genes (for more information, see

-When evaluating any patient with hereditary gastric cancer risk, endoscopy includes assessment for gastric polyps and H. pylori —despite a lack of evidence demonstrating that H.pylori increases gastric cancer risk in the setting of a hereditary cancer syndrome.
+When evaluating any patient with hereditary gastric cancer risk, endoscopy includes assessment for gastric polyps and H. pylori —despite a lack of evidence demonstrating that H. pylori increases gastric cancer risk in the setting of all hereditary cancer syndromes.[

 A small focus of intestinal metaplasia in the antrum is shown below.
 Intestinal metaplasia is not always visible on endoscopy.
 Instead, it is often found when taking random biopsies of the stomach.[